1933 Grand Prix season: French Grand Prix drama

 This year the Targa Florio was bedevilled by conflicting dates.
 Originally, too close to the lucrative Tripoli race to allow time for shipping back across the Mediterranean, it was then rescheduled to the same weekend as the Eifelrennen.
-Likewise too tight a time for drivers from the races a week earlier, it made for the one of the weakest fields in a decade.
+Likewise too tight a time for drivers from the races a week earlier, it made for one of the weakest fields in a decade.
 There were only 14 starters, and Scuderia Ferrari was the only team represented with Borzacchini, Brivio and Guglielmo Carraroli given the 2.3-litre Alfas.
 The rest of the field were various Alfa Romeo models, aside from three Bugattis.
 Borzacchini led for three laps, but lost time with a puncture and he then hit a stone wall trying to make up time.
 Teammate Antonio Brivio then led, racing against Pietro Ghersi until the latter had engine issues.
 Brivio won by twenty minutes from Renato Balestrero, with Carraroli third.
 Only six cars finished, although Lettorio Cucinotta's Bugatti was over time and not classified.
 It would prove to be the last Bugatti to complete a Targa Florio, after the marque (the most successful to date) had won the race five years in a row.

 As expected, the blue ribbon French Grand Prix attracted a class field, but it did not include the drivers from the Bugatti works team for their home race.
 The new Type 59 was not ready yet, and the team also chose not to run their go-to Type 51.
 In their absence, the Scuderia Ferrari were favourites, with 2.6-litre Monzas for Nuvolari, Borzacchini and Taruffi.
 Maserati had had a disagreement with Fagioli and neither showed at the event.
 Therefore, the competition would be from the privateers: Chiron, Wimille, Sommer, Étancelin and Moll had their 2.3-litre Alfas, with Campari and Zehender had 3-litre Maseratis.
 Without the works team, Bugatti was represented by a handful of Type 51 drivers, including Earl Howe as well Czaykowski with his big Type 54.
 The ACF had cut the entry fee to just 100 francs, while offering the winner 100,000 francs in prizemoney.